pgjdbc/pgjdbc/docs/jndi.md

 resource: media
 previoustitle: Tomcat setup
 previous: tomcat.html
 nexttitle: Chapter 12.
-Further Reading
+Logging with java.util.logging
-next: reading.html
+next: logging.html
 ---

 All the `ConnectionPoolDataSource` and `DataSource` implementations can be stored